ArvindHarinder1/PrivatePreviewDocs/2ConnectorGSQLToSQLServer.md

 ## Step 2.
 Download and install the provisioning agent and ECMA host

-You will need to download the provisioning agent and ECMA connector host to provide connectivity to your application as described in step 2 [here](https://github.com/ArvindHarinder1/PrivatePreviewDocs/blob/main/1ECMATutorial.md).
+You will need to download the provisioning agent and ECMA connector host to provide connectivity to your application as described [here in step 2.](https://github.com/ArvindHarinder1/PrivatePreviewDocs/blob/main/1ECMATutorial.md).

 ## Step 3.
 Setup your SQL environment

 The steps below show you how to setup Microsoft SQL Server 2019.
-You can skip this tep if you already have a SQL DB setup.
+You can skip this step if you already have a SQL DB setup.

 1. Download [SQL Server](https://www.microsoft.com/en-us/evalcenter/evaluate-sql-server-2019).
 1. Download SQL Server management studio [SSMS](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?redirectedfrom=MSDN&amp;view=sql-server-ver15).
-1. Search for SSMS in the Windows search bar and open SSMS.
+1. Search for SSMS in the Windows search bar and open it.
 1. Click on Browse for more, select the database under database engine (in my case 1110VM), and connect. ![image](https://user-images.githubusercontent.com/36525136/115303696-cc12c000-a118-11eb-931f-2dd0ac3257a6.png)
 1. Right click databases and create a new database and provide a name.
 In the example below, the database is named ECMA2Host\_AppName.
 1. Click new query and copy in the query from the employees file.
 Ensure that the table name matches as highlighted below. ![image](https://user-images.githubusercontent.com/36525136/115303773-e3ea4400-a118-11eb-9655-6e3e314c2b49.png)